susumu-kushi/civil-society-control-engineering/README.md

 Civil society does not maintain itself.

-Without modern law and modern institutions, human societies tend to drift toward domination, dependence, violence, and self-help.

-In other words, they tend to return to forms of feudalism.
+Without modern law and modern institutions, human societies tend to drift toward domination, dependence, violence, and self-help — in other words, toward a return to feudalism, as described in the Mission above.

-CSCE studies how modern law, civil society, and artificial intelligence can work together to prevent this regression.
+CSCE exists to study how modern law, civil society, and artificial intelligence can work together to prevent this regression, and to verify that study through concrete case work.

-The purpose of the modern constitutional state is not merely to maintain power.

-Its purpose is to operate modern law,

-protect citizens,

-prohibit self-help,

-exercise Giving Coercion and Taking Coercion,

-prevent a return to feudalism,

-and help society move toward civil society.

 ---

-# Official Methodology
+# Official Documents

-The official methodology of Civil Society Control Engineering is defined by the following foundational documents.
+The following three documents constitute the official foundational documents of Civil Society Control Engineering (CSCE) Version 1.0.

+They collectively define the official methodology, the operational AI framework, and the official release record of CSCE Version 1.0.

+Together they constitute the primary reference for the current CSCE framework, and should be consulted before applying CSCE to case studies, AI systems, or future revisions.

 ## CSCE Evaluation Manual